Resources for Incoming International Students

 • Ventra: Download for access to information on CTA/Metra/public transport, more accurate real-time updates for buses and trains than Google Maps.
 Required to purchase digital tickets for all Metra routes.

-• Transloc: Download to find schedules/timings of UChicago/NightRide shuttles and a subset of CTA bus routes.
+• Passio GO!: Download to find schedules/timings of UChicago/NightRide shuttles and a subset of CTA bus routes.
+Their website may be more reliable than the app.